coursera/courier/android/README.md

 [ ] Support $UNKNOWN for enums, this could be done with a TypeAdapter that delegates back to the
     enum adapter for recognized symbols.

+[ ] Disallow any attempt to serialize to JSON with a unknown union member of enum symbol.
+Clients
+    should identify an handle these cases since we do not provide pass-thru.